On this page

 Contact a local vet if you have concerns about the health of your pets.

-Contact the Department of Environment, Land, Water and Planning (DELWP) on 136 186 if you have concerns about the health of your animals.
+Contact the Department of Energy, Environment, and Climate Action (DEECA) on 136 186 if you have concerns about the health of your animals.

 Rainwater tanks